Welcome to Pebble Hill Plantation

 A Brief History of Pebble Hill Plantation

 Beginning in the 1870’s the emergence and growth of Thomasville as a winter resort marked major changes to the function of Pebble Hill and Thomas County.
 Northerners began coming to Thomas County seeking relief from the harsh northern winters.
-Once introduced to the hunting attractions, Northerners became enthusiastic visitors.
-Soon, several Northerners began buying country estates that had once been cultivated for crops and converting them into hunting preserves.
+Once introduced to the hunting attractions they became enthusiastic visitors.
+Northern families began buying country estates that had once been cultivated for crops and converting them into hunting preserves.
 This would be the case for Pebble Hill.